-I can imagine that a set of tasks needs to be achieved to determine the subsurface properties V from recorded seismic data D. These tasks are achieved within equations 21-23.
-The inverse tasks (and processing objectives) that are within a direct inverse solution are (1) free-surface multiple removal, (2) internal multiple removal, (3) depth imaging, (4) Q compensation without Q, and (5) nonlinear direct parameter estimation.
-Each of these five tasks has its own task-specific subseries from the ISS for $V_1, V_2, \ldots$ , and each of those tasks is achievable directly and without subsurface information (see, e.g., Weglein et al., 2003, 2012; Innanen and Lira, 2010).
-In Appendix A, I review the details of equations 21-23 for a 2D heterogeneous isotropic elastic medium.
+We can imagine that a set of tasks need to be achieved to determine the subsurface properties, V, from recorded seismic data, D. These tasks are achieved within equations (15), (16), (17), ....
+The inverse tasks (and processing objectives) that are within a direct inverse solution are: (1) free-surface multiple removal, (2) internal multiple removal, (3) depth imaging, (4) Q compensation without Q, and (5) non-linear direct parameter estimation.
+Each of these five tasks has its own task-specific subseries from the ISS for $V_1, V_2, \cdots$ , and each of those tasks is achievable directly and without subsurface information (see, e.g., Weglein et al., 2003; Weglein et al., 2012; Innanen and Lira, 2010).
+In Appendix A, we review the details of equations (15)-(17) for a 2D heterogeneous isotropic elastic medium.